filsinger/regpop.el/README.markdown

 ## configuration
 ### options
 * `regpop-isearch` -- When set to `t` _(default)_, the popup will provide isearch functionality.
 Set to `nil` to disable isearch.
-* `regpop-display-containing-function` -- When set to `t` _(default)_, each entry will be prefixed with the function that contains the result.
-Set to `nil` to disable the function display.
+* `regpop-display-containing-function` -- When set to `nil` _(default)_, each entry will be prefixed with the function that contains the result.
+Set to `t` to enable the function display (requires which-function to be enabled).
 * `regpop-display-line` -- When set to `t` _(default)_, each entry will be prefixed with the line that contains the regex.
 Set to `nil` to disable the line display.

 #### example